Reducing your sugar? here are some facts.

 Why do you use Maltitol in your Choc Baking Chips?

-Our customers were asking for a sugar free chocolate chip for quite some time – so we set out to create one for you.
+Our customers were asking for a low sugar chocolate chip for quite some time – so we set out to create one for you.
 With numerous trials and errors we discovered that using other sweeteners such as Erythritol and even Xylitol, resulted in a sloppy chocolate chip shape that would not hold up in the oven.
 Maltitol it turns out, is still currently the only sweeter that allows chocolate to stay stable during baking.

 As much as it’s not our normal alternative sweetener of choice, we decided to use it given choc chips are a small percentage of a recipe and do not make up the bulk of a treat, like eating a whole slice of brownie for example.
 Combined with the fats in chocolate, this further drops the Glycemic Index of the end product and when you eat this in moderation, we believe our choc chips are still a much better choice for customers wanting a low sugar option.
 We are still true to our core principles of being sugar free and not using artificial sweeteners.
 Which is why we have opted for a plant based sweetener that has a low GI of 36 versus sugar which is 60.
 We understand our choice may sadly not be a favourite to some and is not suitable for those who don’t tolerate this ingredient well or are following strict keto regimes.
 We will continue our R&D to hopefully find a suitable alternative and see how else we can possibly formulate these chocolate chips to make everyone happy.